 These areas have begun to experience change in recent years, associated with growth and an ageing population.
 Our growth story matters as it means change in our communities and if it is not managed well, growth can lead to long lasting issues and tensions with the unique characteristics of Ōamaru, Weston and Kakanui.
 We need to actively protect what makes our places special and unique.
-At the same time, central government is increasing expectations on Council in how we manage our towns and rural areas relating to issues including urban development, water quality, climate change and productive land.
+At the same time, central government is increasing expectations on Council in how we manage our towns and rural areas relating to issues including urban development, water quality, climate change and highly productive land.

 The Spatial Plan provides the blueprint for how we as a community want Ōamaru, Weston and Kakanui to look and feel in the future, where development should occur including what type and how much, existing issues that should be improved, and what features need protection and enhancement.
-We acknowledge everyone's contribution, including iwi, key stakeholders, businesses, local organisations and our central and regional government partners who have engaged with us to date, to help shape this plan to guide the future of Ōamaru, Weston and Kakanui.
-In developing this plan, we have responded to feedback to help inform the vision, guiding principles, the spatial strategy and how we will implement it and we want to continue these conversations with the community.
+We acknowledge everyone's contribution, including iwi, the community, key stakeholders, businesses, local organisations, and our central and regional government partners who engaged with us to help shape the Spatial Plan to guide the future of Ōamaru, Weston and Kakanui.
+In developing this plan, we have responded to feedback to help inform the vision, guiding principles, the spatial strategy and how we will implement it.